firemacs/FiremacsWE/README.md

 Firemacs as a Web Extension

 ## Status
-FiremacsWE is not ready to use.
-The Quantum update broke the API upon which the old version depended.
+**This plugin is not ready for use yet.** The Quantum update broke the API upon which the old version depended.
 The Web Extensions API is not as friendly to complete remapping of the keyboard to put it mildly.
-The absence of a Firemacs equivalent for Chome is probably evidence of htis.
+The absence of a Firemacs equivalent for Chome is probably evidence of this.

 ### Goals
 1. Emacs-like keybindings for editing text.